How to sit with a fractured vertebrae

 • If you experience these symptoms, it is important to seek immediate medical attention.

-See also How to store wild garlic
+See also How to fry tomatoes

 If you suspect you have a fractured vertebrae, it is crucial to see a healthcare professional for an accurate diagnosis and appropriate treatment.
 They will be able to provide you with the necessary care and help prevent any further complications.
 Remember, early intervention is key to a successful recovery.